A 20m x 50m prefabricated warehouse building is a type of structure that is manufactured off-site and then transported and…

 - The roof bracing needs to divide into the ridge.
 (See Figure 3-3)

 The following situations need to consider the installation of vertical-horizontal roof bracing

 (1) When there is a removing column(In the column net, one or more columns are removed), such as a local removing column, only longitudinal bracing is required, as shown in Figure 3-5a;

-(2) When the column distance is large, and the side column adopts the scheme of false wall frame column, see Figure 3-5b;
+(2) When the column distance is large, and the side column adopts the scheme of a false wall frame column, see Figure 3-5b;

 (3) The tonnage of the crane is greater than 15 tons.

-When the building width is greater than 60m, it is appropriate to increase the column bracing.
-When cross bracing cannot be arranged, the bracing forms are shown in Figures 3-4b and 3-4c can be used.
+When the building width is bigger than 60m, it is appropriate to increase the column bracing.
+When cross bracing cannot be arranged, the bracing forms shown in Figures 3-4b and 3-4c can be used.
 It is also possible to increase the section size of the roof bracing or the column bracing without increasing the internal inter-pillar support.
 At this time, the internal force calculation needs to be strictly performed to ensure the bracing is safe.